quantstamp/CarryToken_Review/README.md

 ## Code Coverage

-Code coverage within the repository is satisfactory: `CarryToken.sol`, `CarryTokenCrowdsale.sol`, and `CarryTokenPresale.sol` have the perfect coverage, yet `GradualDeliveryCrowdsale.sol` has untested parts:
+Code coverage within the repository is high: `CarryToken.sol`, `CarryTokenCrowdsale.sol`, and `CarryTokenPresale.sol` have 100% coverage; `GradualDeliveryCrowdsale.sol` has few untested parts:

 * Lines 79, 89, 90, 98, and 125: the `else` paths of `require()` statements.
 * Lines 92 and 93: the `if` path of the `if (to > beneficiaries.length)` statement.